Frequently Asked Questions

 Microsoft launched an updated course: Windows 10 version.

-Microsoft launched the English version of the Windows 10 course in November 2019 and will launch a translated version of the content on April 30, 2020.
 The new course includes updated content and topics as well as an accessible experience.
-The Windows 10 translated version will be available in Arabic, Bulgarian, Chinese, French, German, Hindi, Japanese, Portuguese (Brazil), Russian, Spanish, and Vietnamese.
+The Windows 10 translated version is available on the Downloadable Resources page in Arabic, Bulgarian, Chinese, French, German, Hindi, Japanese, Portuguese (Brazil), Russian, Spanish, and Vietnamese.
 The new Windows 10 version includes six modules.
 Topics include:

 - Work with Computers